 For a friendly chat about how ICE can help you, your organisation or community there are numerous ways to get in touch.

-A social marketing campaign aiming to increase breastfeeding initiation and continuation rates among young women aged 16-25 in Gloucester City
+Increase breastfeeding initiation and continuation rates among young women aged 16-25

 "ICE were very knowledgeable about different methods of focussing the social media campaign on the target community.
 The use of champions, tailored social media messages informed by the insight work and a flexible approach (e.g. tweaking delivery and scope in response to the Covid situation) resulted in a good level of interest."